 |Tonnage||1140 ton (570 last)|

-The wreck of the DutchEast Indiaman was found in the summer of 1973 by treasure-hunter Rex Cowan.
-An earlier salvage attempt had been done during the years after the Princess Maria wrecked.
-However due to its location in deep layers of sand their attempt was not that successful.
+The wreck of the Dutch East Indiaman was found in the summer of 1973 by treasure-hunter Rex Cowan.
+An earlier salvage attempt had been made soon after the Prinses Maria wrecked.
+However, due to its location in deep layers of sand, their attempt was not that successful.

-28th of October 1975 by Sotheby Mak Van Waay BV (catalogue 252)
+28 October 1975 by Sotheby Mak Van Waay BV (catalogue 252)

-24th of November 1977 by W.H.
+24 November 1977 by W.H.
 Lane & Sons

 Some items can be found at the Charlestown Shipwreck and Heritage Centre.

-Protected under the Protection of Wrecks Act (1973)
+Protected under the Protection of Wrecks Act (1973):